mhssamadani/ErgoWell/README.md

 | Project redeeming               | Venture  |

 Venture fees are saved and flowed through TokenlessPendingProject, PendingProject, FundedProject and ProfitProject boxes.
 Investors fees are saved in Ticket box and can be charged if needed.

+## TODO

+- [ ] Provide multiple types of tokens as interest
+- [ ] Add the option to receive some penalty for unstaking